You guys, the infertility process is hard.

-You guys, infertility is hard.
 It’s the hardest thing I’ve ever had to go through in my life.
-Not just because of the emotional rollercoaster that becomes your entire life, but because it’s a huge world of unknowns.
+Not just because of the emotional rollercoaster that consumes your entire life, but because infertility is a huge world of unknowns.

 Of course, keep in mind that everyone’s journey is very, very different, and this is largely based on mine.
 I’ve tried to weave in information from things other friends of mine have gone through to make it more well-rounded, but obviously your own doctor is the only one who’s able to give you information on your own body.

 Venture through the guidebook below, and let me know what else you want info on.

 And most importantly, if you have an infertility success story, I’d love to hear it in the comments!
 If this page ends up filled with stories of hope for those in the trenches, that would be my best case scenario.

 *This should go without saying, but this is the internet and therefore it doesn’t: I’m not a doctor, and you need to consult your doctor about any kind of medical treatment and options specific to you.